 Our History

-preserving the Quechua language and celebrating the cultural heritage of
+“These formative experiences inspired a lifelong commitment to preserving the Quechua language and celebrating the cultural heritage of the Andes.”

 Qichwata Rimay was founded in 2019 by Luz Merissa Vargas Sairitupac.
-Luz Merissa was born in the small town of San Miguel de Curis, located in Huaytaá, Huancavelica, Peru.
+Luz Merissa was born in the small town of San Miguel de Curis, located in Huaytará, Huancavelica, Peru.
 Growing up in the Peruvian highlands, she was deeply immersed in Quechua language and Andean traditions through the teachings of her grandmother and family.

 These formative experiences inspired a lifelong commitment to preserving the Quechua language and celebrating the cultural heritage of the Andes.
-Qichwata Rimay reflects her dedication by creating
+Qichwata Rimay reflects her dedication by creating initiatives that honor ancestral knowledge while connecting communities across generations and borders.

-Qichwata Rimay is founded
+Qichwata Rimay is founded.

 Learning from her grandmother.
 Quechua language and Andean traditions.

-A lifelong commitment To preserving the Quechua language and cultural heritage of the Andes.
+A lifelong commitment to preserving the Quechua language and cultural heritage of the Andes.

 OUR PURPOSE